CybersecGM/Conducting-an-Incident-Report-and-Network-Traffic-Analysis/README.md

 This project simulates a real-world incident response scenario where I acted as a cybersecurity analyst for an IT services company.
 The task was to diagnose why customers of a client, ***yummyrecipesforme.com***, were unable to access the website and were receiving a "destination port unreachable" error.

->Incident Report Network Traffic Analysis Doc: [Cybersecurity incident report network traffic analysis - Gilberth Manrique](https://docs.google.com/document/d/1q-PP6nvaeX5dO_8maAuy-8Ue9NY1RXDeeJ_dJdWbBj0/edit?usp=sharing)
+>DNS & ICMP Traffic Analysis for Incident Response Doc: [Cybersecurity incident report network traffic analysis - Gilberth Manrique](https://docs.google.com/document/d/1q-PP6nvaeX5dO_8maAuy-8Ue9NY1RXDeeJ_dJdWbBj0/edit?usp=sharing)

 ## Analysis & Findings